ryandkb8/tasks-backend/README.md

 sbt clean test compile
 ```

+## Building docker image
+To build the docker image run the following: `./build.sh`

 ## Releasing
 To build the docker image and push it to docker hub run the following: `./release.sh`